Dear Three Notch Century participant,

-The cost for each participant varies based on the number of days they will be riding.
-The registration fee covers all food, lodging (for two and three day riders), signature event item and support.
+The cost for each participant varies based on the option they will be riding.
+The registration fee covers all food, lodging, signature event item and support.
 Riders will pay the registration fee to help underwrite the costs of the ride.
 The registration fee is required to be paid upon registration.
-There is a $100 minimum for the Three & Two day options.
+There is a $100 minimum.
 Participants are encouraged to raise additional funds to support Northeast Passage’s adaptive sports programs.

 2. How do I set up an online page?